sparkle-project/sparkle-project.github.io/documentation/custom-user-interfaces/index.md

 * [SUPopUpTitlebarUserDriver](https://github.com/sparkle-project/Sparkle/blob/2.x/TestApplication/SUPopUpTitlebarUserDriver.m): Alternative user interface to the Sparkle Test App
 * [SUCommandLineUserDriver](https://github.com/sparkle-project/Sparkle/blob/2.x/sparkle-cli/SPUCommandLineUserDriver.m): User interface to the [sparkle-cli](/documentation/sparkle-cli) tool

+Please note `SPUUserDriver` must present a user interface.
+This protocol is not used in a way that eliminates UI or installs updates silently.
+If you want updates to be downloaded and installed silently in the background when feasible, please opt into automatic updates via [SUAutomaticallyUpdate](/documentation/customization/).

 Futher sections below highlight scenarios you will need to consider when implementing a custom UI.

 ### Update Check Permission